KrisLaw98/KLawrence.github.io/README.md

 -Add additional map data for the land surface to provide a visual of the ecosystems/habitats of the regions these birds migrate to by selecting `Map` -> `Add data` and searching for and opening the “USA Land Surface Forms” raster layer.

+Below is the final product showing all locations that the American Bitterns migrated to.

 ![NewLayout1](https://github.com/KrisLaw98/KLawrence.github.io/assets/154273610/d624fdaa-48f5-48b0-ac57-128555086a78)